 In South Vietnam, there is one Untied States Army Unit that's not winding down its activities in the country.

-In South Vietnam, there is one Untied States Army Unit that's not winding down its activities in the country.
+Background: In South Vietnam, there is one Untied States Army Unit that's not winding down its activities in the country.
 In fact, the size of its staff is increasing and it's expected to expand to 2000 next year.

 It is the property Disposal Unit, a group which has the task of selling the mounting tons of rejected and surplus Army goods being left behind by U.S. troops.